-The Board of Directors has fixed the close of business on May 4, 2018, as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment thereof.
+The Board of Directors has fixed the close of business on May 3, 2019, as the record date for determining stockholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements thereof.
 A list of such stockholders will be available for examination by a stockholder for any purpose relevant to the meeting during ordinary business hours at the offices of the Company at 5300 South 360 West, Suite 250, Salt Lake City, Utah during the 20 days prior to the meeting.